A friend in need is a friend indeed, that is true in the human world and also true in the world of red pandas.

 However, they do have a strong faith in friendship apparently.
 Which is admirable.

 What Do Red Pandas Eat

-Red pandas are distant relatives of giant pandas and share a similar taste in food with the bamboo dish being on the top of their daily menu.
-Unlike those savage species who use mouth to get food directly, red pandas put food into the mouth with their front paws.
-When drinking soup, instead of lowering the head and stretching the neck to reach a pond, they spoon water with their paw then lick the liquid from the paw.
+Red pandas are distant relatives of giant pandas and share a similar taste in food with the bamboo dish being at the top of their daily menu.
+Unlike those savage species who use mouths to get food directly, red pandas put food into their mouth with their front paws.
+When drinking soup, instead of lowering the head and stretching the neck to reach a pond, they spoon water with their paw and then lick the liquid from the paw.

-Apart from bamboos that comprise two-thirds of their daily intake, their other favourite food includes fruits, flowers, mushrooms, roots, acorns, lichen and tender grasses.
+Apart from bamboo which comprises two-thirds of their daily intake, their other favourite food includes fruits, flowers, mushrooms, roots, acorns, lichen and tender grasses.
 But that doesn’t mean they are strict vegetarians; when it is convenient, they would happily feast on small mammals and birds.
 And they have no objection to eating fish and insects if they can easily get them.